 Lars Seier Christensen has a very wide range of interests and activities outside of business, ranging from philosophy and politics over gourmet, fine wine and art to sports and charity, and he is the owner of two gourmet restaurants, most notably Denmark’s first three Michelin star restaurant, Geranium, and hi-tech restaurant Alchemist.

-Niels Lyhne Løkkegaard is a Danish multidisciplinary artist, born in Ribe in 1979.
+Niels Lyhne Løkkegaard is a Danish multidisciplinary artist.
 Working within the domains of imaginary & physical sound as well as other non-sonic media, Niels Lyhne Løkkegaard considers his work to be a basic research in realities.
 This can be experienced in Løkkegaards Music for the inner ear- an imaginary kind of music only audible for the inner ear of the listener, or in the SOUND X SOUND series where he works with multiplication of physical sound as a way of transcending and dissolving the sound of the individual music instrument and the individual musician.

 Niels Lyhne Løkkegaard is interested in music instruments - not only as sources of sound but also as cultural markers embedded within different social hierarchies and he often seeks to create music that is performable by both musicians and non-musicians.